Donald A. Thomas: NASA career

-Selected by NASA in January 1990, Dr. Thomas became an astronaut in July 1991.
+Selected by NASA in January 1990, Thomas became an astronaut in July 1991.
 Thomas was turned down in his application to the astronaut program twice.
 He decided to differentiate from the applicant competition by getting his pilot's license, teaching a university course and furthering his education.
 In his third application he made the group of 100 semi-finalists.
 After being invited to Houston, going through a one-week medical exam and interviews, he was still turned down.
-He eventually moved over 1500 miles to live in Houston and was finally accepted on his fourth application.
+He eventually moved over 1,500 miles to live in Houston and was finally accepted on his fourth application.

 Thomas has served in the Safety, Operations Development, and Payloads Branches of the Astronaut Office.
 He was CAPCOM (spacecraft communicator) for Shuttle missions STS-47, 52 and 53.
 From July 1999 to June 2000 he was Director of Operations for NASA at the Gagarin Cosmonaut Training Center in Star City, Moscow, Russia.
 A veteran of four space flights, he logged over 1,040 hours in space.
-He was a mission specialist on STS-65 (July 8, 1994 – July 23, 1994), STS-70 (July 13, 1995 – July 22, 1995), STS-83 (April 4, 1997 – April 8, 1997) and STS-94 (July 1, 1997 – July 17, 1997).
-Initially assigned to the ISS Expedition 6 crew, his flight assignment withdrawal resulted from a medical issue affecting long-duration space flight qualifications.

-Thomas has logged over 1,040 hours in space.
+He was a mission specialist on STS-65 (July 8–23, 1994), STS-70 (July 13–22, 1995), STS-83 (April 4–8, 1997) and STS-94 (July 1–17, 1997).
+Thomas was also assigned to the ISS Expedition 6 crew, but his assignment was withdrawn over concern that he had already been exposed to too much radiation.
+Thomas logged over 1,040 hours in space.

 In his last assignment, he served as the International Space Station Program Scientist overseeing NASA experiments performed on the ISS.
 Thomas retired from NASA in July 2007 in order to pursue private interests.